Articles

 Celebrating Black History Month

-February is Black History Month, where we honor and shine light on the contributions and accomplishments of Black individuals throughout history.
-Black history month is an opportunity for us to learn about the rich heritage and culture of the Black community, as well as to reflect on the ongoing struggle for equality and justice.
-This year’s theme, set by the Association for the Study of African American Life and History (ASALH), is “Black Resistance”.
-This topic explores the resistance of historic and ongoing oppression in all forms, especially racial terrorism which includes lynching, racial massacres, and police brutality affecting African Americans and individuals in the Black community disproportionately since the nation’s earliest days.
-As we celebrate Black History Month, let us also take time to educate ourselves and others about the ongoing impact of racism and discrimination, and commit to taking action to promote equity and inclusion in our workplace and community.
+Black History Month is a great opportunity for us to take time and learn about the rich heritage and culture of the Black community while reflecting on the ongoing struggle for equality and justice.
+This year’s theme, set by the Association for the Study of African American Life and History (ASALH), is “African Americans and Labor”.
+This topic explores how the multitudes of African American labor from slavery to skilled positions and everywhere in between intersect with the collective experiences of Black people.
+As we celebrate Black History Month, let us also take time to educate ourselves and others about the ongoing impact of racism and discrimination the Black community faces, and commit to taking action to promote equity and inclusion in our workplace and local community.
 Below are a few tools to help you learn from this meaningful history and how you can be an advocate and ally in the present.

 Support Black-Owned Businesses